List of fictitious stories in Romance of the Three Kingdoms: Diaochan

-Lü Bu's biographies in the Sanguozhi and the Houhanshu mention that Lü Bu had a secret affair with one of Dong Zhuo's maids, and was afraid that Dong would find out.
-Besides, he already bore a grudge against Dong Zhuo, who threw jis (a type of halberd) at him on some occasions to vent his frustration, but Lü Bu dodged the weapons and Dong Zhuo's anger subsided.
-There is no historical evidence to support the maid's name being "Diaochan".
-That name likely referred to the sable (貂; diao) tails and jade decorations in the shape of cicadas (蟬; chan), which at the time adorned the headgear of high-ranking government officials.
+Lü's biographies in Records and Later Han mention that he had an affair with one of Dong's maids, and was afraid that Dong would find out.
+Besides, he already bore a grudge against Dong, who threw jis (a type of halberd) at him on some occasions to vent his frustration, but Lü dodged the weapons and Dong's anger subsided.
+Furthermore, Wang is known to have been involved in persuading Lü to assassinate Dong, and was himself killed when Dong's followers staged a counter coup in Changan, while Lü fled the city.
+There is no historical evidence to support any connection between Dong's maid and Wang, or the maid's name being "Diaochan;" the name first appeared in Sanguozhi Pinghua in 1321 as a pet name of Lü's wife, and likely referred to the sable (貂; diao) tails and jade decorations in the shape of cicadas (蟬; chan), which at the time adorned the headgear of high-ranking government officials.